 Will Wyoming Ever Legalize Sports Betting?

-Is It Illegal For Me To Bet With Licensed Offshore Sportsbooks?
+Is It Illegal For Me To Bet With Certified Offshore Sportsbooks?